bluedone/Laravel-Vue-Admin/README.md

 * [Element](https://element.eleme.io/) - A  Vue 2.0 based component library for developers, designers and product managers
 * [Vue Admin Template](https://github.com/PanJiaChen/vue-admin-template) - A minimal vue admin template with Element UI

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, please look at the [release tags](https://github.com/tuandm/laravue/tags) on this repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.

 ## Acknowledgements